 IntelGenx to Participate in the 35th Annual Roth Conference

-SAINT LAURENT, Quebec, March 09, 2023 (GLOBE NEWSWIRE) -- IntelGenx Technologies Corp.
-IGX IGXT (the "Company" or "IntelGenx"), a leader in pharmaceutical films, will be participating in the 35th Annual ROTH Conference, being held March 12–14, 2023 at the Ritz-Carlton Hotel in Dana Point, California.
+/EIN News/ -- SAINT LAURENT, Quebec, March 09, 2023 (GLOBE NEWSWIRE) -- IntelGenx Technologies Corp.
+(TSX:IGX) (OTCQB:IGXT) (the "Company" or "IntelGenx”), a leader in pharmaceutical films, will be participating in the 35th Annual ROTH Conference, being held March 12–14, 2023 at the Ritz-Carlton Hotel in Dana Point, California.

 IntelGenx’s President and CFO, Andre Godin, will participate in a fireside chat hosted by Jonathan Aschoff, Ph.D., Managing Director, Senior Research Analyst at ROTH MKM, on Tuesday, March 14, 2023, at 11:30 p.m.
 Pacific Time.
 Mr. Godin will also participate in one-on-one meetings with investors during the conference.